-The Eastern Partnership Index 2015-2016 charts the progress made by the six Eastern Partnership countries towards sustainable democratic development and European integration.
+The Eastern Partnership Index charts the progress made by the six Eastern Partnership countries towards sustainable democratic development and European integration.
 The Index measures steps taken on the path towards good governance, including the observance and protection of democracy and human rights, sustainable development, and integration with the European Union.
-The Index is intended to serve as an important monitoring tool for policymakers, independent researchers, think-tanks and civil society actors.
+The Index is designed to chart progress and reverses in reforms, but also to generate recommendations to guide countries along the reform process and to signal concerns when progress is flagging or even reversed.
+The Index is also intended to serve as an important monitoring tool for policymakers, independent researchers, think-tanks and civil society actors.

 Democracy and Good Governance,

 The Eastern Partnership Index 2021 covers the period from 2020 through to mid-2021, a timeframe that includes some of the most challenging phases of the COVID-19 pandemic.
 The findings of the Index show the wide-ranging impacts the pandemic and its fallout had in the region, from the fight against corruption, freedom of assembly to independent media and equality.
 Consequently, insights from the Index provide critical evidence from the region at a time when governments, Civil Society Organisations (CSOs) and the EU are working on recovery plans.